AdamsAmbroise/SolarSystem/README.md

 # SolarSystem Simulation - Instructions

 ## Run the simulation
-To run the simulation in your web browser (Chromium, Brave, Google Chrome, etc.):
+To run the simulation in your web browser :

 1. Open a terminal.
 2. Run a local server with the following command: